AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/multiple_channel_android.md

 ## Join Multiple Channels

-The Agora Video SDK enables users to join an unlimited number of channels at a time and to receive the audio and video streams of all the channels.
+The Agora Video SDK enables users to join an unlimited number of channels at the same time and  receive the audio and video streams of all the channels.

 ## Understand the tech